n8n-io/n8n-docs/docs/integrations/creating-nodes/deploy/install-private-nodes.md

 	EXPOSE 5678/tcp
 	```
+2. Copy your node and credential files into your `~/.n8n/custom/` directory.
+This makes them available to Docker.
 3. Download the [docker-entrypoint.sh](https://github.com/n8n-io/n8n/blob/master/docker/images/n8n/docker-entrypoint.sh) file, and place it in the same directory as your Dockerfile.

 4. Build your Docker image: